siobhanlgorman/favoureats/README.md

 # Testing
 ## Bugs
 ### Resolved Bugs
-1. Image uploads from front end to home page and recipes page but is not visible in recipe detail page
+1. Image uploads from front end to home page and recipes page but is not visible in recipe detail page.
+Solved by changing src from `recipe_image` to `recipe.recipe_image.url`
 2. User created posts are added to public recipe list inside of only their own created recipes list
 3. Number of comments does not appear on home page but